surifirstpin/biplus_documentation/docs/README.md

 ## Simple

-Bi+ has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.
+Acubi has an ability to transform the complex data into meaningful insights and performs in-depth analyses with utmost simplicity.

 ## Secure

-Bi+ security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.
+Ensure hat your data is safe and secure, by providing 100% data protection on all devices.

 ## Scalable